Innmind/documentation/docs/getting-started/handling-data/maybe.md

 ## In the ecosystem

-`Maybe` is used to express the abscence of data (1) or the possible failure of an operation (2).
-For the latter it is expressed via `Maybe<Innmind\Immutable\SideEffect>`, meaning if it contains a `SideEffect` the operation as succeeded otherwise it failed.
+`Maybe` is used to express the abscence of data (1).
+The possible failure of an operation (2) is expressed with a similar monad called `Attempt`.
+It is expressed via `Attempt<Innmind\Immutable\SideEffect>`, meaning if it contains a `SideEffect` the operation as succeeded otherwise it failed.
 {.annotate}

 1. Such as the absence of a [file on the filesystem](../operating-system/filesystem.md) or the absence of an [entity from a storage](../orm/index.md).